llmware-ai/llmware/README.md

 #   to use any model in the ModelCatalog - "load_model" method and pass the model_name parameter
 my_model = ModelCatalog().load_model("llmware/bling-phi-3-gguf")

+#   call model with: inference
 output = my_model.inference("what is the future of AI?", add_context="Here is the article to read")

+#   call model with: stream
+for token in my_model.stream("What is the future of AI?"):
+    print(token, end="")

 #   to integrate model into a Prompt
 prompter = Prompt().load_model("llmware/bling-tiny-llama-v0")